kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 3. Set up a weekly cron job to run `DUCKDNS_TOKEN=<token> ./lego --dns duckdns -d my-bwrs.duckdns.org -m me@example.com renew`.
    This renews your certificate as it nears expiration.

 (Note: `lego` requests ECC/ECDSA certs by default.
-If you are using the [[Rocket HTTPS server|Enabling-HTTPS#via-rocket]] built into bitwarden_rs, you will need to request RSA certs instead.
+If you are using the [[Rocket HTTPS server|Enabling-HTTPS#via-rocket]] built into vaultwarden, you will need to request RSA certs instead.
 In the `lego` commands above, add the option `--key-type rsa2048`.)

 In this example, the generated outputs you need to configure your reverse proxy with are: